 Interacting with a child’s birth parents can be one of the most nerve-wracking things about being a foster parent.
-How do you approach a complete stranger after someone else has asked you to care for their child?
+How do you approach a stranger after someone else has asked you to care for their child?
 How do you handle their confusion and anger and defensiveness?
 What about the reasons their child was brought into foster care–how will those things affect your interactions?

 There are many reasons you should work to create a healthy relationship with your foster child’s parent: